Manish-Tamang/Manish-Tamang/README.md

  [![wakatime](https://wakatime.com/badge/user/683edc2d-f7c3-4c58-a817-73299e89b1b3.svg)](https://wakatime.com/@683edc2d-f7c3-4c58-a817-73299e89b1b3)
 # Hi there, I'm Manish Tamang! 👋

-I'm a 16-year-old from Itahari, Nepal, with an unwavering passion for web development.
-My journey into coding began early, creating websites with React, Next.js, and Tailwind CSS.
-I aspire to be a full-stack developer crafting impactful web apps.
-I also share insights on [Medium](#).
+I’m a 16-year-old from Itahari, Nepal, with an unwavering passion for web development.
+My journey into coding began early, exploring and mastering the integration and customization of various tech stacks.
+I aspire to become a full-stack developer, building impactful web applications that make a difference.

+I also share my thoughts and insights on programming and technology through blogs on my [website](https://www.manishtamang.com/blog)

+A passionate and amateur computer science enthusiast, I have a deep love for technology and innovation. 🚀

-## Skills
+## Tech Stacks

 ![HTML/CSS](https://skillicons.dev/icons?i=html,css)
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;